distro/distro.github.com/docs/en/general-concepts/repositories.md

 All of this because I believe that everyone should be able to easily create alternatives and completely different distributions from the same technology.

-Obviously th choices of the package manager aren't changeable, which means you have to like Ruby or deal with it.
+Obviously the choices of the package manager aren't changeable, which means you have to like Ruby or deal with it.

 There are three types of repositories, each one with their special capabilities.